AleWet/C-fast-formatter/README.md

 - Developed entirely using Qt.
 - This application is intended solely for non-commercial use.

----

-**Note**: If you encounter issues or have suggestions, feel free to contribute or raise an issue on the project's repository.
+## Contribution
+This project is open for contributions.
+Feel free to submit pull requests to improve performance, fix issues, or add features.

+## License
+This project is licensed under the [MIT License](LICENSE).